nathancharlesjones/Comparison-of-OOP-techniques-in-C/3a_Run-time-Polymorphism_ADT/README.md

 typedef struct Duck_Interface_Struct
 {
     void (*show)( Duck_t * thisDuck );
+    void (*deinit)( Duck_t * thisDuck );
+    void (*destroy)( Duck_t * thisDuck );
 } Duck_Interface_Struct;
 //
 ```

+The `show()` function will print something to the console.
+The `destroy()` function will free up the spot in memory where a Duck was being stored; it's always preceded by `deinit()` in order to allow for the clean-up of any parts of the derived class (such as ensuring a motor is returned home and powered off).
+Deinitialization operations are required to be in the `deinit()` function, as opposed to inside the `destroy()` function, since our base class has some data elements of it's own (`name`).
+The derived classes need to handle their own destroy operations but the order of deinitializing should be derived object first, followed by base object.
+If the base class were to have no explicit deinitialization, then the `deinit()` function in the interface struct could be omitted.

-We'll also add this interface struct as the first member of our Duck struct.
+We'll also add the interface struct as the first member of our Duck struct.

 ```
 // include/duck.r